Bankers hire BP oil spill PR man to boost image

 Gowers, who was also head of communications and brand management at Lehman Brothers during its collapse, left BP in the wake of the spill.

-BP was criticised for an array of PR blunders, including issuing computer-modified photographs of the spill.
+BP was criticized for an array of PR blunders, including issuing computer-modified photographs of the spill.

 Gowers, a former editor of the Financial Times newspaper, has been working as a consultant to AFME for the last three months, helping edit the AFME book ‘Investing in Change’.